mrkamel/search_flip/README.md

 ## Running the test suite

 Running the tests is super easy.
-The test suite uses sqlite, such that you only need to install ElasticSearch.
-You can install ElasticSearch on your own, or you can e.g. use docker-compose:
+The test suite uses sqlite, such that you only need to install Elasticsearch.
+You can install Elasticsearch on your own, or you can e.g. use docker-compose:

 ```